 Joseph Masilamany is a veteran journalist having worked with several mainstream newspapers in Malaysia.
 He began his career in journalism as a freelance writer for several mainstream newspapers in the country, moving on to be senior sub-editor with theSun and features editor for the Borneo Post.
 Although he undertook studies in philosophy and theology his passion for science and medicine has earned him several local and international awards.
 He has been a founding journalist with The Petri Dish since its inception and enjoys his role as editor with the newspaper.

-She is a resource person for science communication and science journalism workshop organised by MABIC.
+She is also a resource person for science communication and science journalism workshop organised by MABIC.
 She also does science outreach at schools; design activities related to science for school students to cultivate an interest and appreciation of science among students.

 Farah Nadzri is a Project Officer at MABIC.
 She likes to explore new challenges and also has strong aptitude for science communication and interest in making science accessible to layman.
 She enjoys engaging with the public and meeting various stakeholders in biotechnology industry.
 She writes for the Petri Dish and creates the leisure page, Coffee Break.
 She holds a Bachelor’s Degree in Microbiology.